butterdori/tp-arch/README.md

 You can use cron or systemd/timer to schedule.
 For the above, I will be using systemd.

 ## Custom scripts
-# Run Faster-Whisper on new files
+### Monitor folder and run Faster-Whisper on new files
 Create subtitler.sh
 ```
 #!/bin/bash